ttqureshi/3-stage-pipelined-32-bit-Processor-RISC-V-ISA-/README.md

 **5-stage:** In case of 5-stage pipeline, Decode and Execute stages are flushed, as the target address is known after execute stage.

+# Processor's Functionality Testing

+The processor's functionality has been tested against two assembly programs GCD and factorial.
+See inst.mem for factorial example.
+For GCD example, go to this [commit](https://github.com/ttqureshi/3-stage-pipelined-32-bit-Processor-RISC-V-ISA-/tree/2e5b24f53889ed2949087df10a61bd21843f21f1 "see GCD example at this commit").

 # Compilation Guidelines

 RTL can be compiled and simulated by just running ``compile.bat`` file which i've created in the same folder